ChanSunny/Predator-Prey-Interactions-Analysis/README.md

 # Predator-Prey-Interactions-Analysis
-Group Project completed for Ordinary Differential Equation class.
+Group project completed for ordinary differential equation class.

 This paper is about analyzing the impact of climate change in predator-prey models by using existing data.